i386x/pubdocs/C/decl.md

   aggregate members
   * e.g. `int a[2][2] = { { 1, 2 }, { 3, 4 } };` has the same effect as
     `int a[2][2] = { 1, 2, 3, 4 };`
+* (*C99*) a designation causes the following initializer to begin initialization of the subobject described by the designator
+  * initialization then continues forward in order, beginning with the next subobject after that described by the designator
+  * a list of designators unambiguously determines a subobject to be initialized
+    * `[N]` determines the *N*th element of an array
+    * `.name` determines the *name* member of a structure or union
+* (*C99*) if a designator has the form `"[" constant-expression "]"`
+  * the current object shall have array type
+  * the *constant-expression* shall be an integer constant expression
+    * for arrays of known sizes the value shall be a non-negative integer less than the size of the array
+    * for arrays of unknown sizes this can be any non-negative value
+* (*C99*) if a designator has the form `"." identifier`
+  * the current object shall have structure or union type
+  * the *identifier* shall be name of a member of that type

 ## Storage Class